Sharanxo/Mayvel-task-AI-Health-Chatbot/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support 💬

-If you have any questions or need help with setup, please open an issue in the GitHub repository.

----

-**Note**: This is a demo application for educational purposes.
-Always consult with qualified healthcare professionals for medical advice.

 ## Features

 - **User Authentication**: Secure login/signup system with password hashing